jeffreysbrother/morality/README.md

 If we take this route, however, we'll need to start backpedalling very soon.
 Perhaps it was discovered that we have very good scientific (empirically and mathematically justified) reason to think that human (personal/economical/etc) and environmental well-being would increase drastically by eliminating the consumption of meat.
 Do we classify meat eaters as immoral NOW, or only after the theory is confirmed true?
 What happens if that rigorous model was flawed?
 Perhaps we stop eating meat and doing so ends up having a significant negative impact on ecosystems.
 Should we say, "Well, we thought x was objectively moral...but we discovered that it actually wasn't"?

+In addition to these silly issues with retroactive evaluations, it seems almost bonkers to look 95-year-old lung cancer patient in the face and say "Delores, your poor condition evidences the fact that it *was* immoral for you to smoke."

 ##"objective"? (yes, again)

 We usually use the word to delineate statements we consider to hold true independent of attitudes versus ones that **rely** upon attitudes at a basic level.
 This is why our previous efforts to cast preferences or even outcomes as "objective" fail miserably.
 The train has already struck the fat man.